 'Growth' Grows in the Debate Lexicon

 We are pleased to see economic growth taking a front seat in the presidential debates.
-The first presidential debate, held in Denver on October 3 focused heavily on the economy and economic growth.
-Combined, Governor Romney and President Obama used the word “grow” or “growth” 25 times in a way that related to the economy: Romney evoked the growth term 14 times compared to Obama’s 11 uses.
-The growth theme continued into last week’s vice presidential debate.
-A review of the debate’s transcript shows that the word “grow” — or some variation of the term — was uttered in relation to the economy 16 times.
-Pundits seem to say that candidates Paul Ryan and Joe Biden tied in the debate.
-But if the debate was judged simply by the candidates’ uses of the word “grow,” Ryan would be declared the winner.
-He used the term 12 times discussing the economy compared to Biden’s four uses, and Ryan even referred explicitly to the need for 4% growth.
-The second presidential debate takes place tonight from Hofstra University in New York.
+In last week's first presidential debate, Governor Romney and President Obama both used the word "grow" or "growth" often.
+Romney used the term 14 times, and Obama 11 times.
+Watching the debate tonight, it seemed that growth was a big theme again.
+And a review of the debate's transcript (available here) confirms this: the word "grow" — or some variation of that word — was uttered in relation to the economy 16 times.
+If the debate participants Paul Ryan and Joe Biden were being judged simply for their use of the word "grow," Ryan would be declared the winner.
+He used the term 12 times discussing the economy compared to Biden's four uses, and Ryan even referred explicitly to the need for 4% growth.
+The second presidential debate takes place next Tuesday, October 16, 2012.
 It will utilize a town-hall format and questions will be posed by members of the audience.
-We know economic growth is on their minds, and we hope the candidates will continue to focus their debate on how the country can achieve 4% growth.
+We hope to hear more about how the country can achieve 4% growth.